moralescastillo/mysite/_posts/2026-07-20-and-finally-i-took-the-test.md

 ### What the numbers said

 Relative VO2 max came out at 55 ml/min/kg, which matches my Garmin estimate.
 VLaMax, a measure of glycolytic power, came in at 0.56 mmol/l/s, on the low end, which the doctor read as a strongly aerobic, fat-oxidative profile.
 In plain terms: built for distance rather than producing short bursts of speed.
 My aerobic ceiling sits at 6:02 min/km and a heart rate of 126.
-This, the doctor said, should be my ceiling pace for the first 100-150 km.
+This, the doctor added, should be my ceiling pace for the first 100-150 km.

 ![2026-07-20-and-finally-i-took-the-test-img03](/images/2026-07-20-and-finally-i-took-the-test-img03.jpg)
 <font size="-1"><center><span>Lactate curve and heart rate from the treadmill test.
 Blood lactate stays nearly flat up to about 12 km/h, then rises sharply.
 The lactate threshold (LT) sits at 9.9 km/h (HR 126 bpm), and the individual anaerobic threshold (IAS) at 13.6 km/h (HR 155 bpm)</span></center></font>